kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

      </details>
    </div>

 3. Wait for the TracePipeline to be in the `Running` state.
-To check the state, run `kubectl get tracepipelines`.
+To check the state, run: `kubectl get tracepipelines`.

 ## Ship Metrics to SAP Cloud Logging